 How important is CRM integration?

 CRM integration consolidates many of your business processes into a central platform that drives your sales and revenue.
-Users can work from within that network without having to switch between programs or migrate data sets through incompatible programs.
+Users can work within that network without switching between programs or migrating data sets through incompatible programs.